 OUR STOLEN FUTURE

 To complete the series of articles on the dangers that chemical contaminants can pose to human health and the environment, I will refer to a term that seems very strange but is nevertheless of great interest to the health of our lives and that of our grandchildren.
 Since the middle of the 20th century, numerous animal species, very different from each other and located in different areas of the planet, are suffering alterations in their hormonal system due to exposure to artificial chemicals, components of numerous products of daily use.
 These alterations include the loss of reproductive capacity, mass mortalities, deformities in reproductive organs, abnormal sexual behaviour and a decrease in the immune system of the affected species caused by various chemical substances.
+It is a must to keep ourselves healthy and have a clear mind for us to be able to deal with our day to day lives and maybe to play wisely at ufabet to give ourselves some sort of financial safety net.

 These are chemicals that alter the development and normal functioning of the sexual organs.
 In 1952, the loss of the natural mating and breeding instinct of the Bald Eagle in Florida (USA) was documented, and it was determined that 80% of the eagles were sterile.
 In the late 1950s, otters virtually disappeared from the rivers of England.
 In the mid-1960s, female mink otters on farms near Lake Michigan (Great Lakes, USA) either did not give birth or lost their young soon after.
 The problem was related to the presence of PCBs in the fish they were feeding on, which came from Lake Michigan.